 Karoo continues to evolve according to the needs of our students and today boasts 24 permanent classrooms including flexible learning environments, Library, Visual Art room, Performing Art room, Science room, Gymnasium and Multi-purpose centre, three covered playgrounds, hardcourt area and a large artificial turf area with athletics track, all set amongst beautifully landscaped grounds.

-Karoo has a highly professional team of staff members, who are enthusiastic, dedicated educators commited to learning, and bringing out the very best in our students.
+Karoo has a highly professional team of staff members, who are enthusiastic, dedicated educators committed to learning, and bringing out the very best in our students.

-Learning Specialists: Mrs Robyn Mowat, Mrs Simone Vitas
+Learning Specialists: Mrs Robyn Harris, Mrs Simone Vitas

 Year 6 team: Ms Michelle Davies (Leader), Ms Rachael Arkley, Ms Gemma Wild

 Year 5 team: Miss Sophie Brown (Leader), Mrs Dianne Eva, Mrs Kim Davidson

 Year 4 team: Miss Tanya Mollica (Leader), Mrs Alex Watson, Ms Staci Biggins

 Year 3 team: Mrs Robyn Harris (LS), Mr Matt Leeson, Miss Claire Moyle, Mr Josh Maroney